vote/docs.voteamerica.org/docs/embed/gtm.md

 Once the events are sent to GTM, you'll need to set up triggers for your tags there.
 [Google has documentation on that here.](https://support.google.com/tagmanager/answer/6106716?hl=en)

+See [JavaScript Events](events) for more details on the types of events and the data contained in each event.